 Source: Adapted from Wikipedia.

-Very few public transit systems around the world generate enough revenue from fares to cover operating expenses.
+Very few public transit systems worldwide generate enough revenue from fares to cover operating expenses.
 This is even more challenging if capital costs, such as infrastructure investments, are considered.
 The profitability of a transit system is usually measured using the farebox recovery ratio, which is the difference between the revenue collected as user fares and operating expenses.
 A ratio above 1 underlines that more fares are collected than operating expenses, implying that the transit system is profitable.
 A ratio under 1 underlines that the transit system has to be subsidized.